dev-1220/small_business_funding_website/README.md

 # Ecoforce
-Web Application to find Ontario based energy and sustainability  funding opportunities for small business companies
+Web Application  built using Django and Pycharm to find Ontario based energy and sustainability  funding opportunities for small business companies
 # Problem
 Numerous funding opportunities exist for companies investing in sustainable and energy-efficient projects.
 Unfortunately, scouring the internet for appropriate funding sources is ineffective in securing financial support.
 Researching various websites and options can be time-consuming and demanding, and even then, companies may not be aware of all the available opportunities or eligible funding sources.
 As a result, companies may miss out on valuable funding, resulting in fewer energy projects.